-Three years later on the 5th of December 1803 William McCorkle sold his who inherited their father's Revolutionary War land grant in Ruatherford County; see the will of Alexander McCorkle, who died 1800 in Rowan County, NC, and is buried
+Three years later on the 5th of December 1803 William McCorkle sold his property in Sumner County and moved a few miles south to Rutherford County where he settled on a farm "on the north side of the Main East Fork of Stones River".
+[Marsha writes: It was William McCorkle and his brother Robert McCorkle who inherited their father's Revolutionary War land grant in Ruatherford County; see the will of Alexander McCorkle, who died 1800 in Rowan County, NC, and is buried Thyatira Presbyterian Cemetery there.]